One-half reflected entropy is not a lower bound for entanglement of purification: Numerical counter-examples

-Examining the gap function in Fig.~\ref{fig:gap}, two trends emerge: the gap stays negative and grows monotonically between $(0,1]$ until closes to 0 at $q$ slightly above $\sim 1.01$; even without increasing the size of $A'B'$, increasing the on-site dimensions on $AB$ tends to increase the gap.
+Conj.~\ref{conj:lb} implies that for all quantum states, the $\Delta$ function ~\ref{eq:gap} should remain non-negative at $q = 1$, which we find is not the case.
+Our code produces counter-examples to inequality \ref{eq:strengthened_bound} of a number of different on-site dimensions (i.e. different choices of $d_{A}, d_{B}, d_{A'},$ and $d_{B'}$).
+We have included two examples in Append.~\ref{app:state} with on-site dimensions $d_{A}=d_{B}=3$, $d_{A'}=d_{B'}=2$ (which we denote [3,3,2,2]) for the first state and $d_{A}=d_{B}=4$, $d_{A'}=d_{B'}=2$ (denoted [4,4,2,2]) for the second.
+Likewise, we also generate counter-examples to conjecture~\ref{conj:lb} for on-site dimensions $[4,4,2,2]$ and $[5,5,2,2]$ while examining a few non-integer Renyi indices.
+Examining the $\Delta$ function in Fig.~\ref{fig:gap}, two trends emerge: First, $\Delta$ stays negative and grows monotonically between $(0,1]$ until it closes to 0 at $q\sim 1.04$; secondly, without increasing the size of $A'B'$, increasing the on-site dimensions on $AB$ tends to increase $\Delta$.
 The former is expected from the property of entropy and the latter could be intuitively understood as that the canonical purification always doubles the size of the Hilbert space.
-As such, it could generate more entanglement $S(AA')$ for a larger $AB$ size, whereas, by our design, two qubits always suffice to purify the state to purify the reduced density matrix of $AB$.
+As such, it could generate more entanglement $S(AA')$ for a larger $AB$ size, whereas, by our design, two qubits always suffice to purify the state and the reduced density matrix of $AB$.
 Our work agrees with a recent observation \cite{Hayden:2023yij} that reflected entropy is ``not a correlation measure'' in that it does not decrease monotonically under partial trace for $0<q<2$.